 When I read about the Federal Reserve’s new approach to our economy, I was reminded of the opening to Simon & Garfunkel’s “The Sound of Silence” about meeting your worst fears again.

 After all, the Fed has announced its welcoming inflation that could ravage our economy just like it did in the ’70s.

 As you know, inflation means higher prices for goods and services or reduced purchasing power for your dollar.
 But did you know that inflation has other destructive effects, such as potentially bringing about much higher taxes?

 What is inflation?

 While Inflation is often defined as increasing prices and diminishing purchasing power, the general consensus among economists is a slightly different definition: they view inflation as a result of the supply and demand for money.
 The more money we print, the less each dollar is worth, which pushes the overall price level up.
 Following that definition, it becomes apparent that the Fed via its massive money printing has created the inflation it is now welcoming.
-See the chart below, published by the Fed, which details the money supply created by the Federal Reserve, and pay particular attention to 2020.
+See the chart below, published by the Fed, which details the total money supply (blue line) and the additional money supply each year (red line) created by the Federal Reserve.
+Pay particular attention to 2020.

 While we feel inflation, the officially reported numbers for inflation have been low for many years, so when inflation goes up further, it could become quite high before our central bank steps in.
 The big question is whether the Fed will then be able to control inflation and put that genie back in the bottle.
 Based on the many mistakes the Fed has made over the past century, my bet is they won’t.
 According to their new policy, the Fed now views unemployment differently.
 When unemployment is low, their previous policy was that inflation is usually right around the corner, so interest rates should be raised, but the Fed’s newly stated policy is to not raise interest rates even when unemployment returns to its low pre-pandemic numbers.
 Why?